Nijam-Uddin-Qudraty/personal_notes/React_Route.md

   );
 }
 ```
 At the end we have to use the path.
-For using paths in optimised way.
+For using paths in optimized way.
 React provides component named `Link`for general use case and `NavLink` for nav.
 We can simply import them by their name from `react-router-dom`